ghoulfish/IntelliBuy/README.md

     Login as ADMIN, you can add now products, modify products, check all orders.

     Security strategy:
-	1. Front-end: Javascript web api SubtleCrypto.encrypt() to encrypt password.
+	1. When registration, bcrypt method to encrypt password by Javascript.
-	2. Back-end: Bcrypt to convert encrypted password and store in database.
-	3. CSRF token.
+	2. When login, get password from database and compare by Javascript.